-I have always had a Type A personality.
-You know, the type that likes to knock everything off his or her to-do list no matter what it takes.
+I have always had a "Type A" personality.
+The type that likes to knock everything off his or her to-do list no matter what it takes.
 In fact, you may even belong to this gift-and-a-curse personality type yourself.

-Growing up, my mother would always say to me, "You just go overboard, Lee.
+Growing up, my mother would always say to me, "You go overboard, Lee.
 You don't know how to do anything in moderation."
-Mothers are almost always right and, like most people, I didn't give credence to her observations.
+Mothers are almost always right, and, like most people, I didn't give credence to her observations.
 And again, like most people, I had to learn the hard way.

 The Road to Single Motherhood

 Earlier in my life, I had joined the United States Army.
 After my first duty station, I was given orders to go to Korea.
 Korea?
 Were they serious?
-I came five minutes from going AWOL, but boarded the plane after a Sergeant held up the flight and talked to me for 10 minutes, convincing me to go to a country that was a 24 hour flight away.
+I came five minutes from going AWOL but boarded the plane after a Sergeant held up the flight and talked to me for 10 minutes, convincing me to go to a country that was a 24-hour flight away.
 It was in Korea that I became pregnant and got married.
 Chris and I were married for a little over four years when, for various reasons, we ended up getting a divorce.

-So, after my divorce from my husband and suddenly becoming a single mother of a four-year-old son, I felt alone, went from 123 lbs to 92 lbs in two weeks, and had to put on the traditional role of Mom.
+So, after my divorce and suddenly becoming a single mother of a four-year-old son, I felt alone, went from 123 lbs to 92 lbs in two weeks, and had to put on the traditional role of Mom.
 Oddly enough, it was my husband who knew how to play with my son.
 I had never even babysat as a teenager, so I was only used to doing the bedtime stories and anything outdoors like swimming.
 I couldn’t and still cannot play "pretend."
-In short, I was beyond heartbroken, guilt ridden, and feeling inferior.
+In short, I was beyond heartbroken, guilt-ridden, and feeling inferior.
 I needed something in my life that would allow me to forget the pain.
-I needed to stop thinking about how I was going to afford to raise a child on my own, and most of all, to stop analyzing my entire marriage in order to answer the ever-present question, "What was it about me that made my husband stop loving me?"
+I needed to stop thinking about how I was going to afford to raise a child on my own, and most of all, to stop analyzing my entire marriage to answer the ever-present question, "What was it about me that made my husband stop loving me?"

 After I got out of the military, which was not a choice I wanted to make, I always worked as an executive secretary.
 My mother and father had worked for Edward Jones & Co. since 1986.
-I knew that they absolutely loved the company, so eventually I applied to be a Branch Office Administrator in Tulsa and got the job.
+I knew that they absolutely loved the company, so eventually, I applied to be a Branch Office Administrator in Tulsa and got the job.
 After three years of working and raising my children in that town, my father suggested I could get transferred with the same company back home and that he missed his grandsons.
 I can't lie—I was homesick.
-However, making the decision to move back was probably the precursor of everything to come.
+However, deciding to move back was probably the precursor of everything to come.

 On Doctor's Orders

 I took my pain medication as indicated.
 But, there was a major issue going on at home: my "Supermom" mentality.
 My home was not being cleaned the way I wanted it cleaned, the laundry was not done, the floors were not getting mopped, and the baseboards were being neglected.
 I was immobile, however, and had no way to remedy the situation.
-My parents were picking up and taking my boys to school and my mother would help a little here and there, but she worked full-time.
+My parents were picking up and taking my boys to school, and my mother would help a little here and there, but she worked full-time.

 Then one evening, it happened.
 I took my one Vicodin at 11 p.m., and as always, fell asleep within 15 minutes.
 This time, however, 20 minutes later, I woke up.
 And what I felt in those first minutes would change my life for the following nine years, ultimately destroying it.
-I had never in my life felt such an incredible surge of energy.
-I had no idea what it was from, all I knew is that it was time to get up and get things done.
+I never had in my life felt such an incredible surge of energy.
+I had no idea what it was from; all I knew is that it was time to get up and get things done.
 Using my vacuum as a crutch, crawling from place to place, I cleaned my house and did all of my laundry for the next five hours straight.

-Having It All
+Having it All

 I worked from 7 a.m. until 5 p.m. every day.
 By that time, I was taking my Vicodin 7.5's every four hours.
 I could help with homework, make sure the boys got to Taekwondo practice, mow the lawn, paint a room, and once we had moved to our new home with wooden flooring, I could wax the floor every night.
 By that time, I also had more than a handful of young men—my two children and their friends—calling me mom.